aaron-G18/Marketplace_DB/README.md

 # Marketplace_DB

 This is an app that runs in node.js.
 It is a mock marketplace that utilizes a SQL database.
-It takes in shell commands for "purchases" from available stock, queries a database, and either gives the "customer" a completed sale and total of their "purchase," or notifies them that there is not enough inventory if they try to purchase more of an item than there is stock.
+It takes in shell commands for purchases from available stock, queries a database, and either gives the customer a completed sale and total of their purchase, or notifies them that there is not enough inventory if they try to purchase more of an item than there is stock.

 **You will need to creat the database that this app interacts with.
 The `bamazon_seeds.sql` file has the schema commands for MySQL Workbench to create and populate the database used for this app.
 If you copy and paste the entire text into MySQL Workbench and run it, it will create the database.**